QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 #### Liskov Substitution Principle

-As a child class inherit everything from it's parent, if a method requires the parent class, then we can pass a child class.
+As a child class inherits everything from its parent, if a method requires the parent class, then we can pass a child class.

 ```cpp
 Parent xxx = Child(); // we can store Child inside Parent